quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## QUIC Frames

-The generic `$QuicFrame` is defined here as a CDDL extension point (a "socket" or "plug").
+The generic `$QuicFrame` is defined here as a CDDL extension point (a "type socket" or "type plug").
 It can be extended to support additional QUIC frame types.

 ~~~ cddl
 ; The QuicFrame is any key-value map (e.g., JSON object)